CosmicError/BetterRiskOfRain2/README.md

 2) open zip -> BetterRiskOfRain2
 3) Drag and drop BepInEx into `C:\Program Files (x86)\Steam\steamapps\common\Risk of Rain 2\`

+# HELP
+Pause in multiplayer - type `plspause` in chat to pause

+F5ForConsole - Hit F5

+DropItem - click on the desired item in your invintory to drop the item

 # MOD SOURCES